-The best part of being a royal in today’s age of democracy is that you have all glory of being a part of the monarchy and spend well on arts and cultural.
-That is exactly the royal family of Qatar has done as they purchased Cezanne’s painting titled The Card Players for well over $250 million making it the most expensive work of art ever sold.
-Sold last year by Greek shipping tycoon George Embiricos, the sale details however are quite sketchy.
+The best part of being a royal in today’s age of democracy is that you have all glory of being a part of the monarchy and spend well on arts and culture.
+That is exactly the royal family of Qatar has done as they purchased Cezanne’s painting titled The Card Players for well over $250 million, making it the most expensive work of art ever sold.
+Sold last year by Greek shipping tycoon George Embiricos, the sale details, however, are quite sketchy.

-Part of a five series post-impressionist work, the other four paintings form a part of The Metropolitan Museum of Art, the Musée d’Orsay, the Courtauld and the Barnes foundation.
-The other paintings in the country’s portfolio includes Rothko’s White Center (Yellow, Pink and Lavender on Rose), 1950, worth $72.8 million in 2007, Damien Hirst’s Lullaby Spring, 2002 worth £9.2 million ($14.5 million) both purchased in 2007.
+Part of a five-series post-impressionist work, the other four paintings from a part of The Metropolitan Museum of Art, the Musée d’Orsay, the Courtauld, and the Barnes Foundation.
+The other paintings in the country’s portfolio include Rothko’s White Center (Yellow, Pink, and Lavender on Rose), 1950, worth $72.8 million in 2007, Damien Hirst’s Lullaby Spring, 2002 worth £9.2 million ($14.5 million), both purchased in 2007.